What is tuberculosis?

 What is the treatment for latent TB infection (LTBI)?

 There are several medicines for latent TB infection.
 If you have LTBI, your doctor will decide which one is best for you.
-Treatment for LTBI generally lasts for 9 months.
+Treatment for LTBI generally lasts for 9 months, however there are also short-course regimens now that last 3 to 4 months.
 It is important that you finish the treatment.

 The most common drug used for the treatment of LTBI is a medicine called isoniazid, or INH.
 Most people can take INH without problems.
 Make sure that you tell your health care worker about any health problems that you have or any medicines that you are taking.
 Children and adults who can't swallow pills can get INH in liquid form.